Forever the Sickest Kids: 2009–2011: The Weekend: Friday and self-titled album

-Self-titled album, departure of Garrison and Stewart, and label closure (2010–2011)

-On September 14, 2010, the band released a new song called "Keep On Bringing Me Down" on YouTube.
+On September 14, 2010, the band released a new single titled "Keep On Bringing Me Down".
 It was announced that this would be the lead single from The Weekend: Saturday, which was planned to be the continuation from the group's previous EP, The Weekend: Friday.
-The band then went on "The Summer Camp for the Dope Awesome Kids Tour", which featured The Scene Aesthetic, The Ready Set, A Cursive Memory and Phone Calls from Home.
+The band went on "The Summer Camp for the Dope Awesome Kids Tour", which featured The Scene Aesthetic, The Ready Set, A Cursive Memory and Phone Calls from Home.

-On November 25, Cook revealed through his Tumblr account that the band would not be releasing The Weekend: Saturday, but instead a self-titled album.
-The band explained this decision was made because as they had gone into the studio with producer David Bendeth, they continued to quickly write more than five songs for the EP and decided to release a full-length album instead.
+The group began working on their second studio album with producers David Bendeth and John Bender in 2010 in New Jersey, New York, Irving and Fort Worth.
+The band ultimately merged The Weekend: Saturday into their second album.
+They explained this decision was made because as they had gone into the studio with producer Bendeth, they continued to quickly write more than five songs for the EP and decided to release a full-length album instead.
 While touring, the band began to play a new track from the new album, called "Life of the Party".
-On November 8, the band leaked the track "I Guess You Can Say Things Are Getting Pretty Serious" on Stickam.

 On January 10, 2011, two months before the release of the self-titled album, Garrison posted on his blog that he was leaving the band, stating that he wanted to "pursue other opportunities."
-A month later, on February 11, the band released a video of them playing an instrumental version of the track "What Happened to Emotion?
-(Killing Me)".
-Three days later, the band released a video of them discussing the new album while a new track, "Forever Girl" was played.

-On March 1, the self-titled album, Forever the Sickest Kids, was released.
+The group released their self-titled album, Forever the Sickest Kids for streaming on their MySpace page on February 27, 2011.
+The album was officially released on March 1.
+The album peaked at number 33 on the US Billboard 200.